NatNyg/Language_assignment_2/README.md

 In order to reproduce the results I have gotten (and which can be found in the "out" folder), a few steps has to be followed:

 1) Install the relevant packages - relevant packages for both scripts can be found in the "requirements.txt" file.
 2) Make sure to place the script in the "src" folder and the data in the "in" folder.
-The data used for this project can is placed in the in folder.
+Ross has the data used for this project.
 3) Run the script from the terminal and remember to pass the required argument (-ds (dataset) -> Make sure to navigate to the main folder before executing the script - then you just have to type the following in the terminal:
 "python src/Sentiment_and_NER.py -ds {name of the desired dataset}"